 Support a local group + join a national environment charity.

-Now, more than ever it is time to join together to lobby about Creation Care.
-A serious suggestion from CEO Andy Atkins (Dronfield Nov 2018) is to join a local group and subscribe to a national charity.
+Now, more than ever, it is time to join together to lobby about Creation Care.
+A serious suggestion from A Rocha UK CEO Andy Atkins (Dronfield Nov 2018) is to join a local group and subscribe to a national charity.
 Numbers count for strengthening the voice of national charities as they campaign and lobby government.
-Brexit may start with a 'chop and paste' of EU laws in March 2019 so to encourage the environmental laws to continue to be strong in our law then 2018-19 is the year to be a signed up member.
-Local related charities can be found and connected with simply by going to a meeting, volunteering for a day, or following a Facebook group.
+Connect with local related charities simply by going to a meeting, volunteering for a day, or following a Facebook group.
 Joiner or not, you can contact your MP directly and engage with democratic process.

 A new report from Operation Noah - 'Bright Now'